 This information will be used to inform the development of ethics education to support the ACEM training program and to provide ongoing professional development (PD) support for practising Emergency Department clinicians.

 This interactive workshop is designed for doctors, nurses and allied health professionals working in a range of critical care settings.
 When faced with increasing time and resource constraints there is often limited opportunity to deliberate on the ethical pros and cons of clinical decisions.
 This workshop will provide you with an opportunity to reflect on your practice and develop practical tools to apply to patient care within an ethical framework.

-Presented by the Centre for Integrated Critical Care, University of Melbourne, the workshop will be facilitated by emergency clinicians, clinical ethicists and legal experts.
+Presented by the Department of Critical Care, University of Melbourne, the workshop is facilitated by emergency clinicians, clinical ethicists and legal experts.
 Participants will be provided with opportunities for in depth discussion and interaction with like-minded peers.

 Professor George Braitberg

 Professor Rinaldo Bellomo

 Dr Nicola Walsham